NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 The `build.rs` file will generate the Rust code for the services in the `src/proto` directory.

-The next step is to implement the server logic for the services.<br>
+The next step is to implement the server logic for the services.<br/>
 The code generated by `tonic-build` provides a trait that we need to implement for the related service: its implementation will contain the actual logic for each of the service methods.